 extracted_at: The extracted_at field means the date the transaction row and its events were inserted into the database.
 When extracting historical data, this field will point to a possibly much later time than effective_at.

 8.1.2.11 Contracts

-Create events and contracts that are created in those events are stored in the contract table in the public schema, with the following structure event_id, contract_id, create_arguments, witness_parties: These fields are the properties of the corresponding CreatedEvent class in a transaction.
-For more information, see the specification.
+Create events and contracts that are created in those events are stored in the contract table in the public schema, with the following structure

 ''' CREATE TABLE contract